Simplify: a tool for interpreting dreams

-The solution is to simplify your dream.
+A solution is to simplify your dream.
 Explain it in simplest terms.
-Summarize the entire dream or a scene in a sentence, phrase, word, or picture (a picture says a thousand words, after all).
+Summarize the entire dream or a scene or just a detail in a sentence, phrase, word, or picture.
 Identify a theme, subject, or idea.
 In the above picture I chose “fear” as the idea.
 Otherwise, the powerful drama and imagery can prevent you from seeing the simple, obvious meaning.

 So, you dream that a dragon hunts you with the intent of eating you, and you run for your life.
-In simplest terms, you run from something symbolized as the dragon, perhaps something that scares you or that you can’t or won’t face.
+In simplest terms, you run from something.
+Now be more specific.
+You run from something scary, a dragon.
+It’s something you won’t face.
 It’s too big to handle.
 Now we have ideas to work with, all derived by simplifying, and you can start asking questions such as “What scares me?”
 “What’s too big to face or handle?”

 Look at the story from the perspective of the dragon.
 Perhaps it simply represents a problem you ignore and it only gets worse the longer you wait.
 From the perspective of a dragon, a person is a small problem, right?
-In fact, afterward, when you use your imagination to look for Resolution and ask what’s its beef with you, Mr. Dragon replies that it eats anyone that ignores it.
+In fact, afterward, when you use your imagination to look for Resolution and ask Mr. Dragon what’s its beef with you, it replies that it eats anyone that ignores it.